duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

-You can check your domain name resolutions with mxtoolbox.com or domain settings with command `nslookup` (dns resolution, dns lookup)
+You can check your domain name resolutions with mxtoolbox.com or domain settings with command `nslookup` (dns resolution, dns lookup) On web you can check on https://dns.google domain resolution for google

 ~~~
 nslookup asd.localhost